alainglez/caldo-blog/content/post/fourth-post.md

 ---
-title: "Complex Systems?"
+title: "Why we really need CALDO"
 date: 2017-08-19T13:54:39-04:00
+tags: ["People", "Process", "Technology", "Complexity"]
+categories: ["Articles"]
 ---

-##### Enterprise Digital Transformations are not easy.
+##### Enterprise Digital Transformations are complex business.

 Today's Enterprise eCommerce Sites are complex mission-critical systems.
-To understand where complexity comes from, here are some of the questions that need to be answered for the code written and shipped by a software development team.

-1. Does it Work?
-2. Is it Available?
-3. Is it Reliable?
-4. Is it Scalable?
-5. Is it Resilient?
-6. Is its Design Responsive?
-7. Is it Secure?
-8. Is it ADA Compliant?
-9. Is it Performant?
-10. Is it Maintainable?
-11. Is it Observable?
-12. Is it Monitored?
-13. Is it Manually Tested?
-14. Is it Unit Tested?
-15. Is it Service Tested?
-16. Is it End-to-End Tested?
-17. Is it Documented?
-18. Is it Backed up?
-19. Is it Traceable?
-20. Is it Approved?
-21. Are all Business Stakeholders timely informed of New Features?
-22. Is the Team Productive?
-23. Is there Product Ownership and Accountability by a Team?
-24. Is the Code Continuously Integrated?
-25. Is the Product Backlog groomed?
-26. Is the Product Backlog prioritized?
-27. Is it Deployed Automatically?
-28. Is it Deployed Frequently?
-29. Is it A/B tested?
-30. Is it Deployed via a Canary?
-31. Is it Easy to Rollback?
-32. Is it using the Best Technology Stack?

-There are outside factors, usually not in the control of the core development team.

-33. Is the Infrastructure working (Metal Servers, VMs, Containers, Network, Load Balancer, Operating System, Web Server)
-34. Are the Subsystems working?
-(Mainframe, OLTP Database, Data Streams, Data Warehouse, Caching - Elastic/Redis)
-35. Is the Content Delivery Network working?
-36. Is the Internet working?
+To understand where complexity comes from, here are some of the questions that need to be answered continuously for the code written and shipped incrementally by a modern software development team.

+1. Does it work?
+2. Is it performant?
+3. Is it secure?
+4. Is it available?
+5. Is it reliable?
+6. Is it scalable?
+7. Is it resilient?
+8. Is it responsive design?
+9. Is it ADA compliant?
+10. Is it maintainable?
+11. Is it observable?
+12. Is it traceable?
+13. Is it monitored?
+14. Is there low-noise automated alerting?
+15. Is it manually tested?
+16. Is it unit tested?
+17. Is it API tested?
+18. Is it end-to-end tested?
+19. Is it documented?
+20. Is it backed up?
+21. Is it approved?
+22. Are business stakeholders timely informed and trained on new features?
+23. Is the team producing at a high velocity?
+24. Is there product ownership and accountability at the team level?
+25. Is the code continuously integrated?
+26. Is the product backlog groomed?
+27. Is the product backlog prioritized?
+28. Is a test environment automatically provisioned?
+29. Is it deployed automatically?
+30. Is it deployed frequently?
+31. Is the development hypothesis-driven?
+32. Is it A/B tested?
+33. Is it deployed via a canary?
+34. Is it easy to rollback?
+35. Is it using the best technology stack?
+36. Is the infrastructure working (Metal Servers, VMs, Containers, Network, Load Balancer, Operating System, Web Server)
+37. Are the subsystems working?
+(CMS, Mainframe, OLTP Database, Data Streams, Data Warehouse, Caching - Elastic/Redis)
+38. Is the content delivery network working?
+39. Is the internet working?
 (DNS, ISP)

-More importantly, the question that really matter to the business:

-37. Is the Conversion Rate for every page of your funnel normal right now?
-(If you can define what normal is at a given point in time as your goal is to continually improve it over time)

-We haven't even discussed the most important factor, the human resources that make it all possible.

-38. Are the Resources Qualified?
-39. Are the Resources Well-Paid?
-40. Are the Resources Motivated?
+40. Are the resources qualified?
-41. Are the Resources Trained?
+41. Are the resources well-paid?
-42. Are the Resources Challenged?
+42. Are the resources motivated?
-43. Are the Resources Burnt Out?
+43. Are the resources trained?
+44. Are the resources challenged?
+45. Are the resources burned out?
-44. Are there Opportunities for Career Growth?
+46. Are there opportunities for career growth?
-45. Are the Resources Happy?
+47. Are the resources happy?
-46. Are the Computers Adequate for the Job?
+48. Are the computers adequate for the job?
-47. Is the Office Layout and Furniture Conducive to Productivity or Interruptions?
+49. Is the office layout and furniture conducive to productivity or distractions?
-48. Is there a Collaborative Working Environment?
+50. Is there a collaborative working environment?
-49. Is there a Culture that Supports Innovation and Learning from Failure?
+51. Is there a culture that supports innovation and learning from failure?
-50. Is their a True Partnership between Business, Development, Security and Operations teams?
+52. Is there a real partnership between Business, Development, Security and Operations teams?

-While far from exhaustive, I hope this gives you an idea of some of the questions that need to be answered YES every single day for a Digital Operation to run smoothly.
+53. Is the conversion rate for every page of your booking funnel normal all the time?
+This is the question that really matters to the business but, since the goal is to continually improve the conversion rate over time, it is a moving target!

+While far from exhaustive, these questions show how complex these systems are and how many things need to be in place.
+That is why we need CALDO, the right mix of Cloud, Agile, Lean and DevOps to undertake your digital transformation and have the operation running smoothly.

+So many questions to answer, so many posts to write.